Voluntary Liquidation Creditors

 - Creditors require ten per cent in value of the companies creditors, to vote for one;

-- The creditors require ten per cent of the total number of creditors.
-If any of the above apply, then before the pandemic, a meeting was possible for creditors to attend.
+- The creditors require ten per cent of the number of creditors.
+If any of the above apply, then before the pandemic, a meeting is possible for creditors to attend.
 During the current pandemic, no physical meetings allowed.

 Will The CVL Be Advertised?

 Notices of the Liquidation require advertising in the London Gazette.
-However, this is the only place that the Liquidation remains advertised unless the Liquidator feels it is necessary to place additional advertisements.
+However, this is the only place the Liquidation remains advertised unless the Liquidator believes it is necessary to place additional advertisements.